Test of Oral Proficiency (TOP) Exam Overview

 Departments and University Personnel: Please refer to this PDF file for additional exam information.

-When is the TOP administered?
+When and where is the TOP administered?

 The TOP is administered once per quarter.
 Students who plan to work as TAs must take the TOP before the quarter they plan to teach.
 For example, if you plan to work in the Fall, you must take and pass the exam during the summer exam dates or before.
 Only one exam may be taken per administration.
 Please consult your department for specific hiring deadlines.